‘Friends’ actor Matthew Perry dies from alleged drowning

-, who played Chandler Bing in the hit sitcom “Friends,” died at his home in Los Angeles on Saturday.
-He was 54 years old.
+Angelica VillanuevaAmerican-Canadian actor Matthew Perry, who played Chandler Bing in the hit sitcom Friends, died at his home in Los Angeles on Saturday.
+He was 54.

 Philippines Headlines